ngx-translate/core/README.md

 - `set(key: string, value: string, lang?: string)`: Sets the translated value of a key
 - `reloadLang(lang: string): Observable<string|Object>`: Calls resetLang and retrieves the translations object for the current loader
 - `resetLang(lang: string)`: Removes the current translations for this lang. /!\ You will have to call `use`, `reloadLang` or `getTranslation` again to be able to get translations
+- `getBrowserLang(): string | undefined`: Returns the current browser lang if available, or undefined otherwise (deprecated since 10.0.2)
+- `getBrowserCultureLang(): string | undefined`: Returns the current browser culture language name (e.g. "de-DE" if available, or undefined otherwise (deprecated since 10.0.2)

+#### Static methods:

-- `getBrowserLang(): string | undefined`: Returns the current browser lang if available, or undefined otherwise
+- `getBrowserLang(): string | undefined`: Returns the current browser lang if available, or undefined otherwise (since 10.0.2)
-- `getBrowserCultureLang(): string | undefined`: Returns the current browser culture language name (e.g. "de-DE" if available, or undefined otherwise
+- `getBrowserCultureLang(): string | undefined`: Returns the current browser culture language name (e.g. "de-DE" if available, or undefined otherwise (since 10.0.2)

 #### Write & use your own loader